-The financial statements of Wacker Chemie AG and its German and international subsidiaries are prepared in accordance with uniform accounting principles.
+The financial statements of Wacker Chemie AG and the German and international subsidiaries are prepared in accordance with uniform accounting principles.

 Except for the circumstances described in the explanatory notes under changes in valuation methods, the accounting methods correspond to those used for the last consolidated financial statements as of the end of the previous fiscal year.
 There may be limits to comparability in the case of significant acquisitions of fully consolidated companies.
 This topic is dealt with in the explanation of the scope of consolidation.
 Insofar as amounts from the previous year are adjusted, these are explained in the relevant Notes.

 Sales encompass the counterperformance or claim received for the fair values for the sale of goods and services within the scope of ordinary activities.
 These are reported without VAT and other taxes incurred in connection with sales and without discounts and price reductions.
-The sales are deemed to be recognized when the deliveries and services owed have been rendered and the main opportunities and risks of ownership have passed to the purchaser.
-Sales from services are recognized once services are rendered.
+The sales are deemed to be recognized when the deliveries and services owed have been rendered and the ownership and risks have passed to the purchaser.
 Information on the development of sales by division and region is provided in the section on segment reporting.

-Cost of goods sold shows the costs of the products, merchandise and services sold.
-In addition to directly attributable costs, such as material costs, personnel expenses and energy costs, they encompass overheads including depreciation and inventory write-downs.
+Cost of goods sold show the costs of the products, merchandise, and services sold.
+In addition to directly attributable costs, such as material costs, personnel expenses, and energy costs, they encompass overheads including depreciation and inventory write-downs.
 This item also includes the cost of outward freight.

 Selling expenses include costs incurred by the sales organization, advertising, market research, and application support on customers’ premises.
 This item also includes commission expenses.

-General administrative expenses include the pro rata payroll and material costs of corporate control functions, human resources, accounting and information technology, unless they have been charged as an internal service to other cost centers and hence, in certain circumstances, to other functional areas.
+General administrative expenses include the pro rata personnel and material expenses incurred by the Group’s central management and in the personnel, accounting, and information technology areas, insofar as they have not been offset as an internal service against other cost centers and, therefore, possibly against other functional areas.

 Goodwill is not amortized regularly.
 Existing goodwill undergoes an annual impairment test.
 If the impairment test indicates a recoverable amount that is lower than the carrying amount, the goodwill is reduced to its recoverable amount and an impairment loss is recognized.
 Furthermore, the intrinsic value is examined when events or circumstances indicate possible impairment.
 The impairments of goodwill are presented under other operating expenses.

-Property, plant and equipment is capitalized at cost and depreciated regularly using the straight-line method over its expected economic useful life.
+Property, plant, and equipment is capitalized at cost and depreciated regularly using the straight-line method over its expected economic useful life.
 In addition to the purchase price, acquisition costs include incidental acquisition costs as well as any costs incurred in the demolition, dismantling, and/or removal of the asset in question from its site and in the restoration of that site.
 Any reductions in the price of acquisition reduce the acquisition costs.
-There was no revaluation of property, plant and equipment on the basis of the provisions in IAS 16.
-Day-to-day maintenance and repair costs are expensed as incurred.
-Costs for replacing parts or for major overhauls are capitalized if items of property, plant and equipment embody future economic benefits that are likely to flow to the Group and if the costs can be measured reliably.
+There was no revaluation of property, plant, and equipment on the basis of the provisions in IAS 16.

-Financing costs which were incurred in connection with particular, qualified assets and can be attributed directly to them are recognized as part of acquisition or production costs until the assets are used for the first time.
-In addition, financing costs are not reported as part of acquisition or production costs.
-WACKER accounts for financing costs as per IAS 23 (Borrowing Costs) if they concern major, long-term investments in production plants.
+Financing costs which were incurred in connection with particular qualified assets and can be attributed directly to them are recognized as part of acquisition or production cost until the assets are used for the first time.
+In addition, financing costs are not reported as part of acquisition or production cost.

-The cost of internally generated assets includes all costs directly attributable to the production process, as well as appropriate portions of the production-related overheads.
+The production cost of self-constructed assets includes all the costs directly attributable to the production process, as well as appropriate parts of the production-related overheads.

-If property, plant and equipment is shut down, sold or abandoned, the gain or loss from the difference between the sale proceeds and the residual carrying amount is recognized under other operating income or expenses.
-The acquisition or production costs, and the accumulated depreciation, are derecognized.
+If property, plant, and equipment are shut down, sold, or abandoned, the gain or loss from the difference between the sale proceeds and the residual carrying amount is recognized under other operating income or expenses.

-Property, plant and equipment also includes assets relating to leases.
-Items of property, plant and equipment hired by means of finance leases are recognized at fair value at their time of addition, unless the present values of the minimum lease payments are lower.
+Property, plant, and equipment also includes assets relating to leases.
+Property, plant, and equipment hired by means of finance leases is recognized at fair value at their time of addition, unless the present values of the minimum lease payments are lower.
 The assets are depreciated regularly using the straight-line method over the expected useful life or the shorter contractual term.
 The obligations resulting from future lease payments are recognized under financial liabilities.
 The lease installments to be paid are split up into a redemption component and an interest component in accordance with the effective interest method.

-The depreciation of property, plant and equipment is generally carried out in accordance with the following useful lives:
+The scheduled depreciation of property, plant, and equipment is generally carried out in accordance with the following useful lives:

 20 to 40